Two Philadelphia ShopRites Reopen After Being Ransacked By Looters Last Week

 The Parkside ShopRite is one of two stores owned by Jeff and Sandy Brown that were hit hard by looters.

-“The first thought we had was how are people going to get their food the next morning, how they gonna get their medicine,” owner Jeff Brown said.
-“So we’re not gonna worry first if we have insurance, which we do, but we’re not gonna worry about that.
+“The first thought we had was how are people going to get their food the next morning, how are they gonna get their medicine?” owner Jeff Brown said.
+“So we’re not gonna worry, first if we have insurance, which we do, but we’re not gonna worry about that.
 We’re gonna worry about how we’re going to get this store open and take care of the people we care about.”

 It’s been in the ParkWest Town Center for 13 years, according to the owners and will have a celebration tomorrow for the reopening.